Government agencies and officials rely on NAEGA as their vehicle for communicating policies and programs to the export grain industry.

 NAEGA OUTREACH is the Association’s newsletter, usually published each week.
 OUTREACH is available only to NAEGA members and contains information on NAEGA Actions and Member opportunities key policy issues and related news.

-The Grain and Oilseed Market Access Index (GOMAI) provides an analysis of grain and oilseed access in foreign markets and to assists NAEGA in addressing potential trade barriers.
-The 2019 GOMAI and editions going back to 2011 can be found through the link below.
+The Grain and Oilseed Market Access Index (GOMAI) provides an annual analysis of grain and oilseed access in foreign markets and to assists NAEGA in addressing potential trade barriers.
+The GOMAI covering calendar year 2020 and editions going back to 2011 can be found through the link below.

 NAEGA makes its services related to NAEGA Contracts available to everyone.
 These services include Arbitration, the issuance of Certificates and information relating to strikes, riots, lockouts, and embargoes, or other conditions affecting contract performance.
-Please refer to the contracts section of this website or contact us for more information on NAEGA Contract services.
+Please refer to the documents below or contact us for more information on NAEGA Contract services.